 Directories by nature are full of information, but how your directory displays that information is what makes it either beautiful or ugly.

-Ugly directories put all of their information on their landing page or homepage.
-While this has little to do with the actual usability of the site and is often an effective tactic for some searchers, it doesn’t make for an attractive site, and for some users, can actually prevent them from using the directory.
+Some directories put all of their information on their landing page or homepage.
+While this has little to do with the usability of the site and is often an effective tactic for some searchers, it doesn’t make for an attractive site.
+For some users, it can actually prevent them from using the directory.

-One of the main reasons you don’t want to put all of you information at-the-ready is clutter.
-Even if your site is completely legitimate, cluttered sites have a certain level of unprofessionalism that scream “we’re full of scam listings!”
+Clutter is one of the main reasons you don’t want to put all of the information at-the-ready.
+Even if your site is completely legitimate, cluttered sites have a level of unprofessionalism that scream “we’re full of scam listings!”

-Whitespace – or the negative space between content – is essential for giving your site a professional feel, even if you have a lot of elements happening on one page, white space will make it feel cleaner.
-One great example of a busy directory that utilizes whitespace is Brownbook.
+White space – or the negative space between content – is essential for giving your site a professional feel.
+Even if you have a lot of elements on one page, white space will make it feel cleaner.
+One great example of a busy directory that utilizes white space is Brownbook.

-While the focus of their homepage includes lists of businesses for quick searchability, they don’t clutter the page with anything unnecessary and make use of a sidebar to communicate next steps for potential listers.
+While the focus of their homepage includes lists of businesses for quick searchability, they don’t clutter the page with anything unnecessary.
+They make use of a sidebar to communicate next steps for potential listers.

 Make Searchability a Priority

 People generally come to a directory for one of two reasons: to find businesses, or to list their business to be found by others.
-That means the number one function of your site is being searchable, and you want to make sure that both parties – those wanting to be found and those looking to find – are able to quickly get started either searching or setting up an account should be easy to find calls to action.
+That means the #1 function of your site is being searchable.
+So you want to make sure that those wanting to be found and those looking, are able to quickly get started.
+Searching or setting up an account should be easy to find calls to action.

 Some directories do this quite well, like Bing Places.